 The beauty of Casuarina is that it is a really quintessential Aussie beach holiday with all the benefits and trimmings of modern luxury.
 It is also located in a fabulous spot because you are just over half an hour from stunning Byron Bay with all it has to offer, and roughly the same distance to Surfers Paradise and all the offerings of the Gold Coast.

 So here is the low down on the best things to do in and around Casuarina:

 Salt Beach which runs endlessly between Kingscliff and Cabarita beach is simply gorgeous and squeaky clean.
 I don’t need to tell parents how easy it is to fill the day at the beach with little ones.
 Pack the sand toys, some refreshments and sunscreen and head to the water for the day.

 When you are ready to wander back to your accommodation you can rinse off at the surf lifesaving club or the beach showers and stop for an ice-cream before a play at the Salt Village playground.

-Winding along the foreshore of the beach is a really lovely bike and walking trail that connects the Casuarina village to Kingscliff.
+Winding along the foreshore of the beach is a really lovely bike and walking trail that connects the Casuarina village to Kingscliff or South to the Casuarina shops.
 It’s a perfect traffic-free place to go for a family bike ride and is flat and easy for kids to navigate.

 Bikes and helmets can be hired from most of the resorts in the area and are a great way to get from point A to B when you don’t feel like being in the car.
 Besides the weather and scenery is so good here you really want to make the most of it!